-I drink dark tart cherry juice before going to bed.
+I used to drink dark tart cherry juice before going to bed.

 This sounded to me like new-age B.S. from a hippie dietician,

-but I tried it and it seems to help me.
+but I tried it and it seemed to help.
 Maybe it will help you.

 Later, I stumbled on research that says that tart cherry juice increases melatonin.